movehq/pdfconverter/readme.md

 `docker pull movehq/pdfconverter:latest`

 ## Running the Container
-`docker run -v $yoursavedirectory:/print -e source=$urltoconvert -e $filename movehq/pdfconverter:latest`
+`docker run -v $yoursavedirectory:/print -e source=$urltoconvert -e destination=$filename movehq/pdfconverter:latest`

 **\$yoursavedirectory** = The directory you want to save you pdf in.
 Note that you should **not** change the `:/print` portion.
 **\$urltoconvert** = The url, including http:// or https://, you wish to convert to a PDF.